lucasfogliarini/geoContrast/readme.md

 #### Hello, i am geoContrast.

-## Are you still here? :)

-- You want something?
+### Want to know me? :)

-- You want coordinates of a place on earth?
+- Want coordinates of a place on earth?
-- You want a unique_id of this place?
+- Want a unique_id of this place?
-- You want complete [google information](https://developers.google.com/maps/documentation/javascript/reference?hl=pt-br#PlaceResult) about this place?
+- Want complete [google information](https://developers.google.com/maps/documentation/javascript/reference?hl=pt-br#PlaceResult) about this place?

 I am beta **:(**
 But, i can get it for you. **:)**